Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 Currently, it is speculated that the underlying mechanism behind the healing properties of cannabis is largely the result of the “entourage effect.”11 The potential combination of different phytocannabinoids and terpenoid ratios, some of which work synergistically with each other while others oppose each other, fundamentally characterizes the “entourage effect” and is thought to underscore the versatility of cannabinoid therapy.11,12,15

 It is well established that an imbalance in our bodies’ endogenous (“endo” = inside) neurotransmitters can result in a host of diseases and illnesses.
 For instance, the neurotransmitter dopamine can be responsible for many diseases ranging from loss of motor control (e.g., Parkinson’s Disease) to mood disorders like major depressive disorder.

 Treating such disorders is possible by supplementing the body and brain with exogenous (“exo” = outside) compounds to make up for the deficit; in the case of major depressive disorder due to dopamine imbalance, ketamine infusion therapy has recently shown immense promise in restoring this balance and rapidly treating depression.29

 Endocannabinoid Imbalance & Its Implications in Illness

-Likewise, an imbalance in the body’s naturally produced endocannabinoids (2-AG & anandamide, for instance) has been suggested to play a role in various chronic disorders, as the endocannabinoid receptor system is widespread in the human body and brain.30 The official term for this phenomenon is “clinical endocannabinoid deficiency” and is important to address when discussing cannabis as a personalized medical treatment.
+Likewise, an imbalance in the body’s naturally produced endocannabinoids (2-AG & anandamide, for instance) has been suggested to play a role in various chronic disorders, as the endocannabinoid receptor system is widespread in the human body and brain.30 The official term for this phenomenon is “clinical endocannabinoid deficiency,” and it is important to address this when discussing cannabis as a personalized medical treatment.